karlcswanson/spectrum-scanner/README.md

 ![Overview](docs/img/overview.png)
 ![Login](docs/img/login.png)

-## Use Cases
+## Features

-- **Standalone Operation** - Run the desktop app for local scans
-- **Site Survey** - Scan venues before load-in; remotely view live and historical scan data from multiple locations
-- **Live Monitoring** - Real-time visibility during shows to catch interference early
+* **Multi-band Scanning** - The ADALM-Pluto has a frequency range of 70 MHz - 6 GHz when setup in AD9364 mode.
+It has been tested across the LMR, UHF, DECT, and 2.4 GHz bands.
+* **Standalone Desktop App** - For Mac / Windows.
+* **Embedded Client** - Run headless via Raspberry Pi / GL-Inet Routers.
+* **Central Server** *(optional)* - Compare and download scans from a fleet of scanners.
+The server can be hosted locally or in the cloud.
-- **Multi-Zone Coverage** - Compare scan data from multiple scanners across large events, festival grounds, or rehearsal studios
+* **Multi-Zone Coverage** - Compare scan data from multiple scanners across large events, festival grounds, or rehearsal studios.
-- **Scan History** - Scrub back through recorded scans to analyze RF changes over time
+* **Scan History** - Scrub back and forth to visualize scans over time.
+* **Calibration** - Generate a calibration curve for the Pluto based on TinySA signal generator output.

 ## Supported Hardware